tracking-exposed/youtube.tracking.exposed/content/filtertube.md

 ## 2) Research Questions

-RQ: Does YouTube ’s algorithm enforce a filter bubble and polarization pattern based on an (artificially generated) echo chamber?
+* Does YouTube ’s algorithm enforce a filter bubble and polarization pattern based on an (artificially generated) echo chamber?

-    Sub-RQ1: Are there differences in the videos suggested as search results across different user types?
+  * Sub-RQ1: Are there differences in the videos suggested as search results across different user types?
-    Sub-RQ2: Are there differences in comments to the videos suggested as search results across different user types?
+  * Sub-RQ2: Are there differences in comments to the videos suggested as search results across different user types?

 ## 3) Methodology